-In this course, I cover principles of creative problem solving.
+In this session, principles of creative problem solving will be covered.
 The topics covered include problem definition, idea generation techniques, and critical thinking methodology.
-The course is intended for new and experienced engineers, geoscientists, technicians, managers, and anybody who wants to attain a new horizon in expanding his/her cognitive abilities.
-After taking this course, you should be able to recognize ill-defined problems; identify the real problem; remove mental blocks; and generate and examine alternative solutions in a systematic manner.
+The session is intended for new and experienced engineers, geoscientists, technicians, managers, and anybody who wants to attain a new horizon in expanding his/her cognitive abilities.
+After taking this session, you should be able to recognize ill-defined problems; identify the real problem; remove mental blocks; and generate and examine alternative solutions in a systematic manner.
 Techniques like brainstorming, vertical thinking, lateral thinking, analogy, cross-fertilization, and TRIZ are discussed along with numerous examples of real engineering problems, for which creative solutions are obtained using the techniques discussed in the class.

 - Systematically apply principles of critical thinking in analyzing a problem;